sack212/BasicAzureCamp/Presentation/App-Service/README.md

 Demo Script
 ## Prerequisites
 1. Azure subscription – we will be spinning up an S1 Web App.
 Although they are relatively inexpensive, make sure you have enough spend in your account to complete the walkthrough.
-1. VSO account – we will be using less than 10 build minutes, but you should make sure you have enough spend in your account to accommodate this.
+1. VSTS account – we will be using less than 10 build minutes, but you should make sure you have enough spend in your account to accommodate this.
 1. Visual Studio Enterprise 2015
 ## Setup
 The following steps must be completed prior to running through the following walkthrough.